1-Platform/one-platform/packages/feedback-service/README.md

 Feedback Microservice
 =================================================

 One platform's server-side Feedback GraphQL microservice.
-This microservice will allow us to talk to feedback database and can perform operation like  addfeedback,updatefeedback,deletefeedback,listfeedback.
+This microservice will allow users to talk to the feedback database and can perform operations like addfeedback, updatefeedback, deletefeedback & listfeedback.

 ### Switch the working directory into `cd feedback-service`.